-- Note: A macOS X MDC is not supported as a proxy server for an FX LAN client. - Gateway: A gateway is a StorNext client which has direct access to data disks (using fibre channel) on the SAN and makes the shared storage pool available to LAN clients over a LAN connected to that gateway. - LAN Client: A LAN client cannot have direct access to data disks and instead accesses the shared storage pool by connecting to a gateway over a network (LAN clients have full StorNext client functionality). - 1 Note: If the diskproxy option is set to client, then the mount may use a Proxy Server to do its data I/O. If the host has SAN connectivity to some or all of the disks in the file system, then those disks will be accessed via the SAN connection, not the network.
+- Gateway: A gateway is a StorNext client which has direct access to data disks (using fibre channel) on the SAN and makes the shared storage pool available to LAN clients over a LAN connected to that gateway. - LAN Client: A LAN client cannot have direct access to data disks and instead accesses the shared storage pool by connecting to a gateway over a network (LAN clients have full StorNext client functionality). - () Note: If the diskproxy option is set to client, then the mount may use a Proxy Server to do its data I/O. If the host has SAN connectivity to some or all of the disks in the file system, then those disks will be accessed via the SAN connection, not the network.
 This client is then referred to as a disk proxy hybrid client.
 When SAN connectivity is used, the server license on the MDC will be charged for this mount.
 If it is desired that this client use the network for the mount, then the disks should be made unavailable to this host or the cvpaths file should be configured to prevent StorNext from using the directly attached disks.
 The who subcommand of cvadmin shows the type of proxy mount. - Note: A StorNext client configured as a gateway requires a dedicated system.
-Do not run other applications or services on a system configured as a gateway. - Note: Do not enable gateway functionality for MDCs connected to Lattus systems.
-While there are no functional issues in enabling the LAN gateway functionality within a Lattus environment, observed throughput when moving data to Lattus through the 10GbE ports will be slower than expected if this feature is enabled.
+Do not run other applications or services on a system configured as a gateway. - 1 Note: You can enable and configure gateway functionality for an MDC connected to a Lattus system.
+StorNext only supports a single DLC network for each file system.
+A Lattus system and an MDC are normally divided into two separate segments which makes it a challenge to enable a gateway; a challenge for a single network segment.
+Additionally, you can experience slower than normal throughput if you share both the 10G Lattus and gateway network segments.
+You must evaluate your scenario depending on the S3 configuration relating to the object segment size and your environment workload.